 - About four weeks before the review visit, the team will hold its first team meeting.
 The first team meeting, which takes place over one day and does not involve a visit to the provider, is the culmination of the desk-based analysis.
-Its purposes are to allow the review team to: - discuss its analysis of the documentary evidence - decide on issues for further exploration at the review visit - decide whether it requires any further documentary evidence - agree on the duration of the review visit - decide whom it wishes to meet at the review visit.

-- The review team will decide on the duration of the visit according to what the desk-based analysis reveals both about the provider's track record in managing quality and standards and the extent to which it meets the applicable Expectations of the Quality Code.
+Its purposes are to allow the review team to: - discuss its analysis of the documentary evidence - decide on issues for further exploration at the review visit - decide whether it requires any further documentary evidence - agree on the duration of the review visit - decide whom it wishes to meet at the review visit. - The review team will decide on the duration of the visit according to what the desk-based analysis reveals both about the provider's track record in managing quality and standards and the extent to which it meets the applicable Expectations of the Quality Code.
 Where the desk-based analysis finds a strong track record and evidence that all or nearly all Expectations are met, the team will not require a long visit to the provider to finish its work.
-However, where the desk-based analysis does not suggest a strong track record and/or indicates that several Expectations may not be met (or the evidence provided is insufficient to demonstrate that the provider is meeting its responsibilities effectively), the review team will need more time at the provider to talk to staff and students and analyse further evidence, in order to investigate its concerns thoroughly.11 - The criteria that teams will use in deciding on the length of the visit are set out in the table below.
+Where the desk-based analysis does not suggest a strong track record and/or indicates that several Expectations may not be met (or the evidence provided is insufficient to demonstrate that the provider is meeting its responsibilities effectively), the review team will need more time at the provider to talk to staff and students and analyse further evidence, in order to investigate its concerns thoroughly.
+A longer visit may also be required where the provider has particularly significant formal arrangements for working with others, which the review team needs to explore through a number of meetings with staff and/or students at partner organisations (see paragraphs 94 and 95). - The criteria that teams will use in deciding on the length of the visit are set out in the table below.
 In practice, it is unlikely that the findings of the desk-based analysis will be consistent with all the criteria listed within a particular category.
-For instance, a provider may have a weak track record in managing quality and/or standards, yet be able to present more recent evidence showing that it is now managing its responsibilities effectively.
-Therefore, not all criteria have to be met to justify a review of a particular duration; it is for the review team to decide, on balance, which category the findings of the desk-based analysis most closely map to. - Review teams are also permitted to specify a shorter visit than the guidance indicates; this is most likely to occur where the desk-based analysis finds moderate or serious risks at a provider with few students and, therefore, limited scope for meetings.
+For instance, a provider may have a strong track record in managing quality and/or standards, yet have significant formal arrangements for working with others which necessitate a longer review visit.
+Not all criteria have to be met to justify a review of a particular duration. - Review teams are permitted to specify a shorter visit than the guidance indicates; this is most likely to occur where the desk-based analysis finds moderate or serious risks at a provider with few students and, therefore, limited scope for meetings.
 In any case, the duration of the review visit should not be regarded as a judgement about the provider's higher education provision; the judgements are only agreed at the end of the process. - The precise duration of the review visit will be determined by the review team within the parameters outlined below.
 Whether, for example, a review visit lasts three or four days is likely to depend on the scale and complexity of the higher education on offer and the number of Expectations which the desk-based analysis indicates may not be met.
-We envisage that one-day visits will only be used for providers with fewer than 50 higher education students.